 She holds a B.A. in Mass Communications and English from the University of South Florida, and has taken a myriad of executive education courses from Wharton and Kellogg.
 In addition, she has completed all coursework for Certified Financial Planning and recently received her instructor designation for the MELT method, a body self-care method to eliminate and prevent chronic pain.
 Beyond girls and women’s issues, Janet is passionate about financial literacy, education, and quality aging.

 Janet resides in Huntington Beach with her husband, Mike, daughter Emily and an 80 lb. rescue dog named Laney.

-Debra Richardson is Professor of Informatics and founding dean of the Bren School of Information and Computer Sciences at UCIrvine.
+Debra Richardson is Professor Emeritus of Informatics and founding dean of the Donald Bren School of Information and Computer Sciences at UCIrvine.
 She joined UCI in 1987, and became ICS chair in 2000.
 Under her leadership, the department was promoted to the first (and still only) computing-focused school in the UC system.